Voice and Video

 Make sure that you take note of your username and password and keep them in a safe place.

 After you acknowledge this dialog, you are brought back to your list of SIP trunks.
 Monitor the Admin and Action status.
-See Understanding SIP trunk status.
+See SIP trunk status.

 Retrieving your authentication (registered trunks)